kishandonga/Xamarin-GridView/README.md

 }
 ```

-Xamarin does not have layout inflator facility so, need to manually write grid cell code which is our view holder class.
+Xamarin does not have layout inflater facility so, need to manually write grid cell code which is our view holder class.
 You can see the code of this file [here](XamGridView/XamGridView/Adapter/Images/ImagesGridViewHolder.cs):

 ```C#